the-andy-franklin/squadformers-challenge/README.md

 # SQF Full Stack Engineer Exercise
 👋 Welcome to the Squadformers Full Stack Engineer Exercise.
-With this exercise we'll be building a full stack app built on JavaScript.
+With this exercise we'll be building a full stack app with JavaScript.
 Our stack consists of a scaffolded React frontend, and an Express backend.
 We've designed this exercise to simply touch both the backend and the frontend.
 Normally, when developing a full-stack app, you'd make considerations such as, storage, caching, deployment, content-delivery, etc. For this exercise, your backend will talk to an external JSON server, but that's about it.
 So with that said, let's dive right in!